boutproject/BOUT-dev/manual/sphinx/users.rst

 -  The ShiftXderivs option must be true for this to work, since it assumes that :math:`g^{xz} = 0`

+.. _sec-LaplaceXZ:

 LaplaceXZ
 ---------

-This is a Laplacian inversion code in X-Z, similar to the ``Laplacian`` solver described in section [sec:laplacian].
+This is a Laplacian inversion code in X-Z, similar to the ``Laplacian`` solver described in :ref:`sec-laplacian`.
 The difference is in the form of the Laplacian equation solved, and the approach used to derive the finite difference formulae.
 The equation solved is: